Astronomy in the medieval Islamic world: Equatoria

 Planetary equatoria were probably made by ancient Greeks, although no findings nor descriptions have been preserved from that period.
 In his comment on Ptolemy's Handy Tables, 4th century mathematician Theon of Alexandria introduced some diagrams to geometrically compute the position of the planets based on Ptolemy's epicyclical theory.
 The first description of the construction of a solar (as opposed to planetary) equatorium is contained in Proclus's 5th century work Hypotyposis, where he gives instructions on how to construct one in wood or bronze.

-The earliest known description of a planetary equatorial is contained in early 11th century treatise by Ibn al-Samh, preserved only as a 13th century Castillian translation contained in the Libros del saber de astronomia (Books of the knowledge of astronomy); the same book contains also a 1080/1081 treatise on the equatorial by Al-Zarqali.
+The earliest known description of a planetary equatorial is contained in early 11th century treatise by Ibn al-Samh, preserved only as a 13th-century Castillian translation contained in the Libros del saber de astronomia (Books of the knowledge of astronomy); the same book contains also a 1080/1081 treatise on the equatorial by Al-Zarqali.

 Astronomy in Islamic art

 Examples of cosmological imagery in Islamic art can be found in objects such as manuscripts, astrological tools, and palace frescoes, and the study of the heavens by Islamic astronomers has translated into artistic representations of the universe and astrological concepts.
 The Islamic world gleaned inspiration from Greek, Iranian, and Indian traditions to represent the stars and the universe.

 The desert castle at Qasr Amra, which was used as a Umayyad palace, has a bath dome decorated with the Islamic zodiac and other celestial designs.
-The Brethren of Purity described the Sun as being placed at the centre of the universe by God, with the other celestial bodies orbiting around it.

 The Islamic zodiac and astrological visuals can be seen in examples of metalwork.
 Ewers depicting the twelve zodiac symbols exist in order to emphasize elite craftsmanship and carry blessings such as one example now at the Metropolitan Museum of Art.
 Coinage also carried zodiac imagery that bears the sole purpose of representing the month in which the coin was minted.
 As a result, astrological symbols could have been used as both decoration, and a means to communicate symbolic meanings or specific information.

 Notable astronomers

-Data from Hill (1993), Islamic Science And Engineering.
+Some of the below are from Hill (1993), Islamic Science And Engineering.